DanielGitHub781/Habit-Tracker---IU/README.md

-Testing is important when using the Habit tracker it ensures that every function is running like it should be.
-To run a test you have to type in:
+Testing is important when using the Habit tracker, it ensures that every function is running like it should be.
+To run a test, you must type in:

 ```
 python3 -m pytest .